-Early map in the series of Johnson's maps of this region, the first edition to include Colorado Territory.
+First map in the series of Johnson's maps of this region, pre-dating the appearance of Colorado Territory.

 In this edition, Kansas extends to the Rocky Mountains and Nebraska extends to Oregon Territory and Canada.

-In the next edition, Kansas gives way to Colorado and Nebraska is truncated by Dakota, but still extends to Rockies.
+In the next edition, Kansas gives way to Colorado, Nebraska is truncated by Dakota, but still extends to Rockies.

 Includes Indian names, forts, early roads, proposed railroad routes and other early features.

-One of the most fascinating early territorial maps of this region.
+One of the most fascinating early maps territorial maps of this region.

 Alvin Jewett Johnson (1827 - 1884) was an American map publisher.
 Born in Wallingford, Vermont, he received only a basic public education, but he still served as a school teacher for several years before moving to Richmond, Virginia and, in 1857, New York City.
 Johnson also worked as a book canvasser for the map publisher J.H.
 Colton.